-About Senior Freeze (Property Tax Reimbursement)
+About Senior Freeze

-The Senior Freeze Program reimburses eligible senior citizens and disabled persons for property tax or mobile home park site fee increases on their principal residence.
-A senior will get the difference between their base year (first year of eligibility) property tax amount and the current year property tax amount, as long as the current year is higher than the base year.
+The Senior Freeze Program reimburses eligible senior citizens and disabled persons for property tax or mobile home park site fee increases on their principal residence (main home).
+To qualify, you must meet all the eligibility requirements for each year from the base year through the application year.

 All property tax relief program information provided here is based on current law and is subject to change.

 The deadline to apply is Oct.
 31, 2022.
 See more information below.

 September 7, 2022

 (TRENTON) – State Treasurer Elizabeth Maher Muoio is reminding residents eligible for the Senior Freeze property tax reimbursement program to apply for the benefit prior to the October 31, 2022 deadline.

 New Jersey's Senior Freeze program reimburses eligible senior citizens and disabled individuals for increases in property taxes or mobile home park site fees on their principal residence.
 In recent years, the State has expanded eligibility for the Senior Freeze program by increasing the income limit by more than 30 percent since 2017, with many reimbursements topping out at over $1,000.

 "The Senior Freeze program effectively protects qualified seniors and disabled New Jerseyans from facing property tax increases, making it easier for them to stay in the communities where many have spent decades," said Treasurer Muoio.
 "For those living on a fixed income, it can make all the difference.
 We encourage all eligible residents to take advantage of this important resource.
 We also encourage everyone to check out the eligibility requirements, even those who did not qualify in the past, because the increased income limit has made many more people eligible in recent years."